deepsea-inria/pasl/tools/pview/README.md

 ===========

-`pview` helps to visualize the activity/idle time of processors during a run.
+`pview` helps to visualize the activity/idle time of processors during a parallel run.

 The input of pview program is a log file in binary format.
 This log file is generated when the option `--pview` (or `--log_phases`) is enabled during the execution of the program.

 If you also log other events, it is likely that the log file will get too big and that the pview program will not be able to handle it.

 The pview program is usually called without arguments, but you can specify a different log file if you want.